 Familiarity with version control

 Any developer needs to know how to use versioning tools, such as SVN, Git or Mercurial, to manage codebase changes and be able to recall a specific version at any moment.
 This allows the whole app development team to work transparently on one codebase without the risks of implementing conflicting changes.

 Knowledge of Agile methodology

 In contrast to the linear waterfall model, the agile development model means creating an app in short increments or ‘sprints’.
 At the end of each sprint, the project gets a comprehensive update or configuration.
 For example, the Surf team uses sprints of 2-4 weeks duration.
-Today the agile model is the most popular one in app development, so any Go developer needs an understanding and ability to work this way.
+Today the agile model is the most popular one in app development, so if you plan to hire Golang developers check their understanding and ability to work this way.

 Analytical and problem-solving skills